-Prerequisite(s): Admission to the Practical Nursing Program.
+Prerequisite(s): Admission to the Practical Nursing Program and successful completion of PN 101

 PN 129 MEDICAL-SURGICAL NURSING - I

 This course is designed to present the basic concepts for maintaining adequate overall personal and community health.
 Causative factors and measures to control and/or prevent disease will be included.
 General symptoms of illness, basic principles of caring for the person who is ill, how the body's natural defense mechanisms function, and the more commonly used diagnostic aids will be included in the course.